InnuendoPi/Brautomat32/docs/dk/Grundeinrichtung/sen.md

 ## Save and check sensor

-By clicking on _save_ the sensor is created and then displayed in the dashboard under _Sensors_.
+By clicking on _save_ the sensor is created and then displayed in Dashboard under _Sensors_.

 ![Sensors Dashboard](/docs/img/Sensor-dashboard.jpg)